mygrocerydeals/gradle-s3-plugin/README.md

 Note that this example is provided for illustrative purposes only.
 [All passwords should be externalized, secured via access control and/or encrypted.](https://docs.gradle.org/current/userguide/authoring_maintainable_build_scripts.html#sec:avoiding_passwords_in_plain_text)
 A good option for managing secrets in build files is the [Gradle Credentials plugin](https://github.com/etiennestuder/gradle-credentials-plugin).

-## Amazon EC2 Compatible endpoint
+## Amazon EC2 Compatible Endpoint
-The `s3.endpoint` property can optionally be set to define the Amazon EC2 compatible cloud.
-Only will apply if you provide the `s3.region` property
+The `s3.endpoint` property can be used to define an Amazon EC2 compatible third-party cloud environment for all tasks (e.g. LocalStack).
+This option is only valid when combined with the `region` property (either defined globally using `s3.region` or defined for the task using task-level properties).

 ```groovy
 s3 {